 - "College community" means trustees, students, staff, faculty, and visitors on college-owned or controlled facilities

 - "College facilities" and "college facility" means and includes any and all real and personal property owned, rented, leased, or operated by the board of trustees of Washington state Community College District No. 14, and shall include all buildings and appurtenances attached thereto and all parking lots and other grounds.
 College facilities extend to distance education classroom environments, and agencies or institutions that have educational agreement with the college.

 - "College official" includes any person employed by the college performing assigned duties.

 - "College premises" shall include all campuses of the college, wherever located, and includes all land, buildings, facilities, vehicles, equipment, and other property owned, used, or controlled by the college.

 - "Complainant" means any person who submits a charge alleging that a student violated the code of student conduct.

 - "Conduct review officer" is the vice-president of student affairs or other college administrator designated by the president to be responsible for receiving and for reviewing or referring appeals of student disciplinary actions in accordance with the procedures of this code.
 The president is authorized to reassign any and all of the conduct review officer's duties or responsibilities as set forth in this chapter as may be reasonably necessary.

 - "Controlled substance" means and includes any drug or substance as defined in chapter 69.50 RCW as now law or hereafter amended.

-- "Faculty member" and "instructor" mean any employee of Community College District No. 14 who is employed on a full-time or part-time basis as a teacher, instructor, counselor or librarian.
+- "Faculty member" and "instructor" means any employee of Community College District No. 14 who is employed on a full-time or part-time basis as a teacher, instructor, counselor, or librarian.

 - "RCW" means Revised Code of Washington which can be accessed at http://apps.leg.wa.gov/rcw/.